-- c.
-The existing garage located on Lot 2 is shown as being converted to storage.
-An access path is shown leading to the building.
-The path is blocked by parking spaces.
-The applicant should address the frequency of utilizing the building and address if the parking spaces should be striped to prevent vehicles from parking I the area of the proposed storage building access.
-Testimony was provided indicating access to this area is minimal.
-I recommend the parking space opposite the access drive be hatched to prevent vehicles from parking and blocking this access. - d.
+- d.
 A bituminous drive is shown on the eastern side of the proposed police station.
 It connects Cedar Avenue to the proposed access drive.
 It appears gates are provided at each end of the drive.
 The gates should be labelled on the plan and the dimension provided from the gate to the back of the sidewalk.
 As a minimum, the distance should allow a vehicle to end fully into the drive prior to the gate.
 It appears approximately 20' is provided at either end.
 The applicant should address what types of vehicles will have access to this drive to confirm adequate length and how the gated system will work.
 The plans have been revised to clearly label the gates and direction of travel.
 Testimony was provided indicating this roadway is for police emergency use and allows a right turn out only. - e.
 A proposed bituminous drive is shown for the dwelling on Larchwood converted to MU offices.
 The location of the drive is shown close to the intersection with Larchwood.
 The purpose of the drive and the phasing of it should be addressed.
 I have been advised by the engineer this drive is to provide for access to the existing garage occasionally for storage.
-This should be confirmed through testimony. - f.
+This was confirmed through testimony. - f.
 The plans include a phasing plan for the project.
 The title block indicates the project is a Preliminary and Final Site Plan.
 The applicant should address if they are requesting final for all phases at this time.
 The phasing plan separates the project components into induvial phases.
 The order of the projects is not noted.
 In general, the phases should be able to stand on their own.
 This requires that all downstream stormwater systems be provided, and the roadways required to access each stage are installed.
 I recommend the phasing clarify the construction timing of the main drives and the recharge system for stormwater.
-It appears the applicant is requesting preliminary approval for the full project and final approval on all proposed work except the work on lot 1 and the conversion of the maintenance building to the golf center.
-This should be confirmed.
-I note that once the maintenance road is removed by the construction of the new access road the only entrance into the existing maintenance building (to be converted to the golf center) will be through a parking space on the existing parking lot.
-I recommend this space be hatched to prevent vehicles from parking in that area.
+It appears the applicant is requesting preliminary approval for the full project and final approval on all proposed work, except the work on Lot 1 and the conversion of the maintenance building to the golf center.
+This was confirmed by the applicant through testimony at the April 14, 2021 hearing.
+At this hearing, the applicant reviewed that once the maintenance road is removed by the construction of the new access road the only entrance into the existing maintenance building (to be converted to the golf center) will be through a parking space on the existing parking lot.
+The plans reflect this space as hatched to prevent vehicles from parking in that area.